Bolivia judge orders pre-trial detention for opposition head | Times Leader

 As tensions rose in Bolivia, a spokesperson for U.N.
 Secretary-General Antonio Guterres said he was “concerned” about the situation in the South American country.

 “He calls for calm and appeals to all political and social actors to exercise maximum restraint.
-He reiterates the importance of adhering to the rule of law and assuring due process and transparency in legal proceedings,” Florencia Soto Niño-Martínez, a spokesperson for the United Nations chief, said.
+He reiterates the importance of adhering to the rule of law and assuring due process and transparency in legal proceedings,” said Florencia Soto Niño-Martínez, a spokesperson for the United Nations chief.

-Prosecutors allege Camacho orchestrated what they describe as a coup in 2019 following elections that the Organization of American States said were marred by fraud.

 Morales, who leads the ruling left-wing Movimiento al Socialismo (Movement Toward Socialism), praised Camacho’s detention and said “the courts should also indict Camacho’s accomplices, so these coup efforts won’t ever be repeated.”